How will Brexit affect travel?

 While the drugs most often prohibited are 'controlled drugs' such as powerful painkillers, there are some surprising exclusions.
 That's why it's always worth checking with the embassy of the country you're visiting, before you travel, if you're planning to take any medication with you.

-Will I need to show physical proof of travel insurance if I seek medical assistance while on holiday in Europe post Brexit?
+Will I need to show physical proof of travel insurance if I seek medical assistance while on holiday abroad post Brexit?

 Whether you will be denied treatment if you don't have proof of travel insurance will depend on the treatment and the country you're visiting.
 The last thing you need if you're unwell is to be fretting about whether you can get treatment.